Reddit Squashed QAnon by Accident

 Read: Reddit is finally facing its legacy of racism

 So here are the basic facts of what Reddit did to quell QAnon, whether it meant to or not: In March 2018, the site shut down the original QAnon subreddit, r/CBTS_stream, which had about 20,000 subscribers.
-It was banned for inciting violence and for sharing people’s personal information without their consent, a harassment tactic known as doxxing.
+It was banned for inciting violence and for sharing people’s personal information without their consent, a harassment tactic known as doxing.
 In September 2018, r/TheGreatAwakening was banned as well, along with the 17 other major QAnon subreddits, for similar reasons.
 Only a handful of small and largely inactive communities were left behind, as was one oddly dedicated poster.
 The last remaining somewhat-Q-related and somewhat-significant subreddit, r/Pedogate, was banned last week.

 The most obvious—and least replicable—factor in Reddit’s success is its timing.
 Reddit’s QAnon problem started several years ago, before QAnon became as much a part of offline culture as it was a part of online culture.
 Reddit was able to isolate QAnon’s influence on its platform before the community grew too large to control.
 Now Facebook has to deal with QAnon as a full-fledged social movement.
 It reemerges on the site, over and over, because it has such life off the site, James Grimmelmann, a professor of digital and information law at Cornell Law School, told me.
 “It’s a problem on Facebook because it’s a problem in society,” he said.
 The mostly boring, basic facts of Reddit’s infrastructure play a role too, says Robyn Caplan, a platform-governance researcher and doctoral candidate at Rutgers University.
 Though conversations on Reddit are open to all users, they are somewhat siloed in that they have to occur in a specific subreddit.
 There are no viral retweets and no trending hashtags.
 “The subreddit structure,” Caplan told me, gives Reddit an advantage because “at least things are discrete and you can restrict and ban.”
 Twitter, which has to track and ban QAnon adherents one by one, on a decentralized platform where anyone can easily see anything that’s been publicly posted, has a much taller order.